PXLAIRobotics/ROSNoeticDocker/README.md

 * A UNIX-like operating system, preferably Linux.
 (Ubuntu 20.04 is recommended.)
 * The `glxinfo` command.
 (It's included with the `mesa-utils` package on Ubuntu.)
 * An operational docker daemon.
-* A terminal with a Nerd Fond is highly recommended. ([Nerd Font Download page](https://www.nerdfonts.com/font-downloads))
+* A terminal with a Nerd Font is highly recommended. ([Nerd Font Download page](https://www.nerdfonts.com/font-downloads))
 * Standard Bash and basic ROS knowledge.
 * A Nvidia graphics card capable of running hardware accelerated graphics.
 Although, any recent AMD or Intel GPU will also work flawlessly.

 ## How to build the container
-A bash script is provided to build the container, it's execute by entering the following command:
+A bash script is provided to build the container, it can be executed by entering the following command:

 ```bash